plone/training/theming/adv-diazo.rst

 `how to  Customize Plone 5 default theme on the fly <http://datakurre.pandala.org/2015/05/customize-plone-5-default-theme-on-fly.html>`_.

-Include external content
+Include External Content
 ------------------------

 You can `include external content <http://docs.diazo.org/en/latest/advanced.html#including-external-content>`_ from another website or from a custom view.

-Recipes and snippets
+Recipes And Snippets
 ====================

 The docs provide `a basic recipe set <http://docs.diazo.org/en/latest/recipes/index.html>`_